-1Related studies outside the context of STEM education include field experiments on exposure to women in leadership positions in India (Beaman et al., 2012) and the provision of information on the returns to education by role models of poor or rich background in Madagascar (Nguyen, 2008).
+&lt;sup>1Related studies outside the context of STEM education include field experiments on exposure to women in leadership positions in India (Beaman et al., 2012) and the provision of information on the returns to education by role models of poor or rich background in Madagascar (Nguyen, 2008).

-The program we evaluate is called "For Girls in Science", launched in 2014 by the L'Oréal Foundation-the corporate foundation of the world's leading cosmetics manufacturer-to encourage girls to explore STEM career paths.
-It consists of one-hour in-class interventions by women with two quite distinct profiles: half are young scientists (either Ph.D. candidates or postdoctoral researchers) who were awarded the L'Oréal-UNESCO Fellowship "For Women in Science"; the others are young professionals employed as scientists in the Research and Innovation division of the L'Oréal group.
+The program we evaluate is called 'For Girls in Science', launched in 2014 by the L'Oréal Foundation-the corporate foundation of the world's leading cosmetics manufacturer-to encourage girls to explore STEM career paths.
+It consists of one-hour in-class interventions by women with two quite distinct profiles: half are young scientists (either PhD candidates or postdoctoral researchers) who were awarded the L'Oréal-UNESCO Fellowship 'For Women in Science'; the others are young professionals employed as scientists in the Research and Innovation division of the L'Oréal group.
 In the main part of the intervention, the role models share their experience and career path with the students.
 They also provide information on science-related careers in general and on gender stereotypes, using two short videos.

 The evaluation was conducted during the 2015/16 academic year in 98 high schools in the Paris region.
-It involved 19,451 students from Grade 10 and Grade 12 (science track), two grade levels at the end of which students make irreversible educational choices.
+It involved 19,451 students from grade 10 and grade 12 (science track), two grade levels at the end of which students make irreversible educational choices.
 Half of the classes were randomly selected to be visited by one of the 56 role model participants, who were assigned to those classes through a registration process on a first-come, first-served basis.

 The role models' interventions led to a significant increase in the share of girls enrolling in STEM fields, but only in the educational tracks where they are severely under-represented.
-In Grade 10, the classroom visits had no detectable impact on boys' and girls' probability of enrolling in the science track in Grade 11, where girls are only slightly under-represented (47% of students).
-In Grade 12, by contrast, the intervention induced a significant increase in the share of female students enrolling in selective STEM undergraduate programs, which lead to the most prestigious graduate schools, and in male-dominated STEM programs (maths, physics, computer science, and engineering).2 The visits increased enrolment by respectively 3.1 and 3.4 percentage points (p.p.) in selective and male-dominated programs among girls in Grade 12, or increases of 28 and 20% over the baseline rates of 11 and 17%.
-These effects are concentrated among high-achieving girls in maths.
-Although we cannot formally reject the equality of gender coefficients, the effects for boys are small in magnitude and not statistically significant.
-These results constitute the first field evidence that in-person exposure to external female role models directly influences STEM enrolment decisions at college entry.
+In grade 10, the classroom visits had no detectable impact on boys' and girls' probability of enrolling in the science track in grade 11, where girls are only slightly under-represented (47% of students).
+In grade 12, by contrast, the intervention induced a significant increase in the share of female students enrolling in selective STEM undergraduate programs, which lead to the most prestigious graduate schools, and in male-dominated STEM programs (maths, physics, computer science and engineering).
+The visits respectively increased enrolment by 3.1 and 3.4 percentage points (pps) in selective and male-dominated programs among girls in grade 12, or